 The next five years, I spent learning disciplines (stenciling, furniture-making, design, digital work, etc) and trying to get my work out there.I had shows in bad coffee shops, sold my art on the street, went to art festivals, and worked my way up from there.
 I was named as one of the 30 under 30 artists in San Francisco.
 I got some work in galleries.
 I started getting a little press here and there.
 Finally, I was (mostly) paying my rent by selling paintings and doing freelance design work when the economy just got too bad.
 My long-time girlfriend and I had always wanted to live abroad, so when we got the opportunity to take a teaching job in Cairo, we decided to get married and take it.

-Now that you are also actively involved in teaching how do you see art evolved from the time you have started?
-What is your perspective on western art that you are familiar with since your formative years vis–à–vis the art that you are now experience in North Africa?
+How do you find your art has evolved since the early days?
+What is your perspective on western art that you are familiar with since your formative years vis–à–vis the art that you are now experiencing in North Africa?

 I will openly admit that I don’t know too much about modern art movements.
 I always studied the masters.
 I know Michelangelo drawings backwards and forwards.
 But it all really loses me around the Pop Art stage.
 I think there are some unbelievable young artists that have emerged in the last 10-15 years though.